Japanese Car Day: Parliament House Lawns, Hobart, 2nd of March, 2019

 This photo's a bit special for Galant hardtop owners, as it's the first time that Daniel's totally original 1974 1600, my own quite heavily modified 1975 2.0 and Neil's wild 1975 2.6 have been seen together.
 All three are GCs and are in great nick, with each one reflecting our own tastes and driving styles, with Daniel keen on originality, me being inclined towards touring on country roads and taking cues from the car's earlier motorsports history, and Neil focusing more on the JDM scene and car shows and events.

 No classic Japanese car show would be complete without some Toyota hardtops or coupes!
-The Celica is ostensibly standard, save a set of nice Hotwire wheels, whereas the Corolla is, or have been prepared to, Levin-spec with a twin-cam motor and plenty of go-faster bits.
+The Celica is ostensibly standard, save a set of nice Hotwire wheels, whereas the Corolla is, or has been prepared to, Levin-spec with a twin-cam motor and plenty of go-faster bits.
 Both of them are lovely!

 Did you like this post?
 If so, please feel to have a look-see around the rest of the uppermiddlepetrolhead.blogspot.com.au site.
 There's a search facility in the top right corner of the page that allows you to find any of the hundreds of classic, sports and performance cars from Tasmania and mainland Australia, as well as many, many car shows and motor sports events.
 It's like a local on-line car mag but for free!
 Please share!!